 Acting Information and Privacy Commissioner, Registrar of Lobbyists

-The Office of the Information and Privacy Commissioner is the independent oversight agency responsible for monitoring and enforcing compliance with the Freedom of Information and Protection of Privacy Act and the Personal Information Protection Act.
-An officer of the Legislature, the Information and Privacy Commissioner has a mandate that includes: conducting reviews of access to information requests, investigating complaints, initiating investigations or audits in the public interest, monitoring compliance with the Acts, commenting on the access and privacy implications of proposed legislation or policy, and promoting freedom of information and protection of privacy principles through public education and outreach.
+The Office of the Information and Privacy Commissioner monitors and enforces compliance with the Freedom of Information and Protection of Privacy Act and the Personal Information Protection Act.
+An independent officer of the Legislature, the Information and Privacy Commissioner conducts reviews of access to information requests, investigates complaints, initiates investigations or audits in the public interest, monitors compliance with the Acts, comments on the access and privacy implications of proposed legislation or policy, and promotes freedom of information and protection of privacy principles through public education and outreach.
 The Commissioner is also designated the Registrar of Lobbyists pursuant to the Lobbyist Registration Act, and is responsible for maintaining the Lobbyists Registry and enforcing the legislative requirement for lobbyists to register.

 Toll-free: 1 800-663-7867

 The Merit Commissioner is an officer of the Legislature mandated to provide independent oversight and insight into merit-based hiring in the BC Public Service.
 The Merit Commissioner monitors the principle of merit in appointments as defined in the Public Service Act and conducts final level review of staffing decisions at the request of unsuccessful employees.

 Office of the Ombudsperson

 As an independent officer of the Legislature, the Ombudsperson investigates complaints of unfair or unreasonable treatment by provincial and local public authorities and provides general oversight of the administrative fairness of government processes.
 It conducts three types of investigations: investigations into individual complaints; investigations that are commenced on the Ombudsperson’s own initiative; and investigations referred to the Ombudsperson by the Legislative Assembly or one of its Committees.